ZenkieBear/zenkie-blog/posts/border-radius-and-golden-ratio.md

 # Intro

 A few years ago, when I learned `border-radius`, I felt very fulfilled.
-It could make my html elements beautiful.
+It could make my HTML elements beautiful.
 And then I became confused: “How to organize the size of the border-radius?”.
 This question followed me for a long time.

 # The method I used to design